scylladb/scylladb/CONTRIBUTING.md

 # Asking questions or requesting help

-Use the [ScyllaDB user mailing list](https://groups.google.com/forum/#!forum/scylladb-users) for general questions and help.
+Use the [ScyllaDB user mailing list](https://groups.google.com/forum/#!forum/scylladb-users) or the [Slack workspace](http://slack.scylladb.com) for general questions and help.

 # Reporting an issue